KittyGiraudel/sass-guidelines/index.md

 ## Selector nesting

 One particular feature Sass provides that is being overly misused by many developers is *selector nesting*.
-Selector nesting offers a way for developers to compute long selectors by nesting shorter selectors within each others.
+Selector nesting offers a way for stylesheets authors to compute long selectors by nesting shorter selectors within each others.
 For instance the following Sass nesting:

 ```scss
 .foo {